RedTurtle/redturtle.voltoplugin.editablefooter/README.rst

 Volto integration
 -----------------

-To use this product in Volto, your Volto project needs to include a new plugin: volto-editablefooter_
+To use this product in Volto, your Volto project needs to include a new plugin: volto-editablefooter_.

 .. _volto-editablefooter: https://github.com/RedTurtle/volto-editablefooter